fujitake/smart-building-quick-start-kit/devices/README.en.md

 ## [Hitachi LG 3D LiDAR Sensor](./hlds-lidar)

-The sample that detects the location of persons in an area and counts their entry/exit into/out of an area, using Hitachi LG 3D LiDAR sensor.
+The sample that detects the location of people in an area and counts their entry/exit into/out of an area, using Hitachi LG 3D LiDAR sensor.

 ## [Omron Environment Sensor](./omron-env)